sergey4y/DiverseBuildings/README.md

 DiverseBuildings
 ================

-Terasology module for building creation.
+Terasology module for buildings creation.

 Templates for buildings can be described as prefab assets.